rebplane/cello-index-api-doc/cello-backend-api.md

 ]
 ```

-## Get a list of 50 exercises starting from num - BENJAMIN
+## Get a list of 50 exercises starting from num
 ```
 GET /api/exercise/<num>
 ```